 Additionally, be careful not to get caught up in FOMO (fear of missing out).
 Finally, remember that past performance does not necessarily indicate future results.

 If you are considering investing in a cryptocurrency, do your due diligence and avoid falling into a crypto bull trap.

 Examples of Past Bull Traps in the Crypto Market

 One example of a past bull trap in the crypto market is the 2017 rally that occurred in December.
-The rally arose from FOMO among investors and led to an increase in the price of Bitcoin and other cryptocurrencies.
+The rally arose from FOMO among investors and increased the price of Bitcoin and other cryptocurrencies.